 Hi [Member name].
 Don't forget we have a special Easter service on Sunday at 10am.
 Children welcome.
 Cakes on sale afterwards.

 2. Fundraising drives and donations

-Church texting services can be used to encourage church donations or collect funds for charities or good causes, such as youth groups, the elderly or the homeless.
-You can either send a mass text to members with an online link to donate or put up posters displaying a unique number and ask the public to text a number to contribute.
+Church texting services can be used to encourage church donations or collect funds for charities or good causes, such as youth groups, the elderly, or the homeless.
+You can either send a mass text to church members with an online link to donate or put up posters displaying a unique number and ask the public to text a number to contribute.